 • Stay informed about Board matters, prepare for meetings, and review minutes/reports

 • Build a collegial working relationship with other Board members

 • Chair and/or participate on ad hoc committees

 Article # 7: Meetings

-The Association shall meet annually at the American Public Health Association meeting and at other times to be determined by the executive board or the Association.
-Periodic (e.g., monthly) telephone conference calls also will be used to conduct the business of the Association.
+The Association shall meet annually at the American Public Health Association meeting and at other times to be determined by the Executive Board.
+Periodic telephone conference calls also will be used to conduct the business of the Association.

-The Board President, and in his/her absence, the President-elect), and in their absence, any Chairs chosen by the Board members present, shall call meetings of the Executive Board to order and shall act as chair of the meeting.
-In the absence of the Secretary, the presiding officer may appoint any Board Member or other persons present to act as secretary of the meeting.
-Meetings of the Executive Board and all sub-committees thereof, may be conducted by telephone or other electronic conferencing.
+The Board President (or the President-Elect in the absence of the President) shall call meetings of the Executive Board to order and shall act as chair of the meetings.
+In the absence of the Secretary, the presiding officer may appoint any Board member present to act as secretary of the meeting.
+Meetings of the Executive Board and all committees may be conducted in person or via telephone or other electronic conferencing.

-The Executive Board will consist of the President, President-elect, Secretary, Treasurer, immediate Past President, and the four Members-at-Large.
+The Executive Board will consist of the President, President-Elect, Immediate Past President, Secretary, Treasurer, and Members-at-Large.
 The Executive Board shall act on behalf of the Association in between meetings of the Association.